artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 ---------------------------

-The :term:`authority record` import tool allows you to import data about people, familiies, and organizations.
+The :term:`authority record` import tool allows you to import data about people, families, and organizations.
 Note that authority records and their relationship data can also be imported via the :term:`user interface` - for more information, see: :ref:`csv-import-authority-records-gui` and :ref:`csv-import-authority-record-relationships-gui`.